-There have been critics through the years that have said that Jesus was just a man and at the age of 30 He began to realize the fever pitch of messianic expectation.
-He could see that the pressure was on to lead a new movement in an apostate kind of religion under a beleaguered people who had been trampled on by Greeks and Romans for literally centuries.
-And He was pressed in to acting the role of a Messiah for the sake of what turned about to be an ill-conceived attempt at revolution.
-There are others who say that Jesus was simply a human being but around the age of 30 the Spirit of God came upon Him and transformed Him into the living logos, the Living Word.
-All of these, of course, are misrepresentation of the fact...the fact is that from His conception on He was God in human flesh.
+There have been critics through the years that have said that Jesus was just a man and at the age of thirty He began to realize the fever pitch of messianic expectation.
+He could see that the pressure was on to...to lead a new movement in an apostate kind of religion under a beleaguered people who had been trampled on by Greeks and Romans for literally centuries.
+And He was pressed into acting the role of a Messiah for the sake of what turned about to be an ill-conceived attempt at revolution.
+There are others who say that Jesus was simply a human being but around the age of thirty the Spirit of God came upon Him and transformed Him into the living logos, the Living Word.
+All of these, of course, are a misrepresentation of the fact.
+The fact is that from His conception on He was God in human flesh.

-We meet then in verses 39 to 52 the child who was God, who knew He was God and knew why He came and knew where He belonged and under whose authority He was to live and fulfill His life mission.
-And by the way, as i mentioned last time, in this passage we have the only recorded incident in the first 30 years of Jesus' life.
-From birth to 30 when He embarked upon His public preaching ministry we know nothing by way of biblical record except this one in incident.
+We meet then in verses 39 to 52 the child who was God, who knew He was God, and knew why He came and knew where He belonged and under whose authority He was to live and fulfill His life mission.
+And by the way, as I mentioned last time, in this passage we have the only recorded incident in the first thirty years of Jesus' life.
+From birth to thirty, when He embarked upon His public preaching ministry, we know nothing by way of biblical record except this one in incident.
 That's all we know.
-Now if God picked out of 30 years one incident and one brief statement of Jesus, that is the only recorded statement of Jesus in 30 years, if God picked one incident and one statement, you can be sure it is of monumental consequence...and indeed it proves to be so.
+Now if God picked out of thirty years one incident and one brief statement of Jesus, that is the only recorded statement of Jesus in thirty years, if God picked one incident and one statement, you can be sure it is of monumental consequence, and indeed it proves to be so.

-From age twelve to 30 is covered in verse 52, "Jesus kept increasing in wisdom and stature and in favor of God and men."
+From age twelve to thirty is covered in verse 52, "Jesus kept increasing in wisdom and stature and in favor of God and men."
 Another general statement.

 So verse 40, birth to twelve.
-Verse 52, twelve to 30.
-And in the middle is this one incident in verses 41 to 51 which gives us the only glimpse of Jesus and the only words of Jesus that we need during three decades of the incarnate God living in this world.
+Verse 52, twelve to thirty; and in the middle is this one incident in verses 41 to 51 which gives us the only glimpse of Jesus and the only words of Jesus that we need during three decades of the incarnate God living in this world.
 It's all we know and it's all we need to know.

 Let's look, first of all, by way of review, at the childhood years we discussed last time in verse 40.
 The child from birth to the age of twelve when this incident occurred in verse 41, continued to grow.
-And that refers to physical development, physical growth, and became strong, and that is modified by the participial phrase "increasing," or "filled with wisdom," and that refers to the spiritual development.
+That refers to physical development, physical growth, and became strong, and that is modified by the participial phrase "increasing," or "being filled with wisdom," and that refers to the spiritual development.

 What you have here then is simply a statement that over twelve years Jesus grew physically and He grew spiritually to the place where He was filled with divine wisdom.
-We covered that last time, I'm not going to go over it in detail except to review.
-He had reached the age of twelve, it tells us that in verse 42.
+We covered that last time.
+I'm not going to go over it in detail except to review.
+He had reached the age of twelve.
+It tells us that in verse 42.
 And at the age of twelve He was on the brink of adulthood.
-The Jews considered the age of 13 the age when you became a son of the law or a son of the commandment and you stepped out from under the shelter of your parents and you became an equal to your father.
+The Jews considered the age of thirteen the age when you became a son of the law or a son of the commandment and you stepped out from under the shelter of your parents and you became an equal to your father.
 That is you were equal under the law of God.
-You went from being a boy to being a son at the age of 13.
+You went from being a boy to being a son at the age of thirteen.

-It was on the edge of manhood then, at the age of twelve, that the mind had developed, the capacity of the mind had developed to understand and discern the truth of God and be accountable to obey it.
-And so, by the time Jesus reached twelve, verse 40 says He was filled with wisdom.
-His human mind had developed to the point where it contained the mind of God, that is a really monumental thought.
+It was on the edge of manhood then, at the age of twelve, that the mind had developed...the capacity of the mind had developed to understand and discern the truth of God and be accountable to obey it.
+And so, by the time Jesus reached twelve, verse 40 says, He was filled with wisdom.
+His human mind had developed to the point where it could contain the mind of God.
+That is a really monumental thought.
 His human mind had grown to contain the mind of God.
 He had developed to a full understanding of divine wisdom.
 As God, He knew what God knows.
 And then it says also in verse 40, "The grace of God...or the favor of God...was upon Him," and that's because He was perfect, He was sinless, so He received the favor of God resting on Him as God's Son in whom He was well pleased.
 He progressed from perfect innocence to perfect knowledge and perfect holiness.
 He was tempted in all points, the temptations of an infant, the temptations of a young child, the temptations of an older child, yet without sin.

 This revelation comes in a fascinating narrative.
 Let's look again at verse 41.
 "And His parents used to go to Jerusalem every year at the feast of the Passover.
 And when He became twelve they went up there according to the custom of the feast.
 And as they were returning after spending the full number of days, the boy Jesus stayed behind in Jerusalem and His parents were unaware of it, but supposed Him to be in the caravan and went a day's journey, and they began looking for Him among their relatives and acquaintances and when they didn't find Him, they returned to Jerusalem looking for Him."

 He also knew that His Father was the one in charge of His life.
 He also knew that He belonged with the people of God in the temple of God, the place of God.
-All of this had come on to His mind as He reached this point in His development where, as I said it in a summary, His human mind had reached the point of maturity where it could grasp the mind of God.
-And so they take Him there.
-Time for leaving in verse 43 and they go back 80 miles, three to four days, depending on whether they went 20 or 25 miles a day.
+All of this had come onto His mind as He reached this point in His development where, as I said it in a summary, His human mind had reached the point of maturity where it could grasp the mind of God.
+So they take Him there.
+Time for leaving in verse 43 and they go back eighty miles, three to four days, depending on whether they went twenty or twenty-five miles a day.
 They spent the full number of days there.
 They were devout.
 Most Jews spent two days, they spent eight.
 And then the boy Jesus had been exposed to it all.

-They would have to have waited overnight until the dawn of the next day and then, verse 45, return to Jerusalem and then waited until the next day, cause it's a full day journey back, and then began on that next day to look for Him.
-And that's why verse 46 says, "It came about that after three days," one day out, one day back, and one day looking, "they finally found Him.
+They would have to have waited overnight until the dawn of the next day and then, verse 45, return to Jerusalem and then waited until the next day, because it's a full day journey back, and then began on that next day to look for Him.
+And that's why verse 46 says, "It came about that after three days," one day out, one day back, and one day looking, they finally found Him.

 They came upon a traditional typical scene, teachers seated.
 That's how they taught in ancient Israel.
 And seated in the middle of the teachers were the students, the pupils, Jesus being the pupil identified here, sitting in the midst of the teachers.

 The Passover has just ended.
-Just after the Passover many people would linger, and most notably during the Passover, great teachers who were devout Jews would come from all over the dispersion, Jews have been scattered over the Roman world and even down into Africa.
-They would come to the Passover so there would be a great come together of teachers.
+Just after the Passover many people would linger, and most notably during the Passover, great teachers who were devout Jews would come from all over the dispersion.
+Jews had been scattered over the Roman world and even down into Africa.
+And they would come to the Passover so there would be a great coming together of...of teachers.
 This is an opportunity Jesus seized upon.
-This is an opportunity that never would be afforded Him in the out-of-the-way place called Nazareth where He lived.
-He'll be able to sit in the midst of the great Jewish teachers, those who are expert in the law, expert in the prophets, expert in the hagiography, the holy writings through sections of the Old Testament, the laws, the Pentateuch, the books of Moses, the prophets are the major and minor prophets in the holy writings, everything else law and history...or poetry and history.
+It’s an opportunity that never would be afforded Him in the out-of-the-way place called Nazareth where He lived, to be able to sit in the midst of the great Jewish teachers, those who are expert in the law, expert in the prophets, expert in the hagiographa, the holy writings the three sections of the Old Testament, the laws, the Pentateuch, the books of Moses.
+The prophets are the major and minor prophets in the holy writings, everything else law and history...or poetry and history.
 And he would not have been exposed to these great minds, great teachers of the Old Testament in His own hometown.
 And here He found His way into a gathering of these teachers.
 As I said, His mind had reached the point where it could think God's thoughts and He now began to understand the fullness of the mind of God, the truth of God and that would, of course, be His passion.
 That would, of course, be His delight.
 That would, of course, be His consummate interest and He would not have found anything like this opportunity in Nazareth.
 He would have wanted to know how they viewed the Old Testament.
 He would have wanted to know how they viewed the prophecies regarding Messiah, how they reviewed the sacrificial system, how they reviewed the law of God because it was all related to divine truth which consumed His mind.